Hoedspruit: Economy

 Tourism and agriculture are the cornerstones of the local economy.
 Due to its proximity to private game reserves and the Kruger National Park, ecotourism and big game hunting are major contributors to the economy.
 The region is a major agricultural producer, and according to the Maruleng Local Municipality, it is a leading producer and exporter of mangoes and one of the largest producers of citrus.
 Other agricultural products include macadamia nuts and avocados.

 Wildlife and Conservation

 Hoedspruit is a hub for wildlife conservation efforts.
 It is home to the Hoedspruit Endangered Species Centre (HESC), which was established in 1990 by Lente Roode.
 The centre focuses on the care, breeding, and rehabilitation of various species, particularly cheetahs.
 Since 2003, HESC has been registered as a cheetah breeding centre by the Convention on International Trade in Endangered Species (CITES).

 The nearby Moholoholo Wildlife Rehabilitation Centre also contributes to the conservation of endangered species and rehabilitates injured and poisoned wildlife.
 Animals treated at the centre include lions, leopards, servals, cheetahs, crowned eagles, and vultures.

+Hoedspruit hosts a field office of Conservation South Africa, and the organisation has taken part in community-based work in the Kruger to Canyons Biosphere Region (including the Phiring area) with local partners.